kognise/obsidian-aviation/AIM/04 Air Traffic Control/01 Services Available to Pilots.md

         1.  **Departures.** Select the transponder mode which allows altitude reporting and enable ADS-B during pushback or taxi-out from parking spot.
 Select TA or TA/RA (if equipped with TCAS) when taking the active runway.
         2.  **Arrivals.** If TCAS equipped, deselect TA or TA/RA upon leaving the active runway, but continue transponder and ADS-B transmissions in the altitude reporting mode.
 Select STBY or OFF for transponder and ADS-B upon arriving at the aircraft's parking spot or gate.
     4.  **Transponder and ADS-B Operations While Airborne.**
-        1. Unless otherwise requested by ATC, aircraft equipped with an ATC transponder maintained in accordance with 14 CFR Section 91.413 MUST operate with this equipment on the appropriate Mode 3/A code, [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.413   ATC transponder tests and inspections.|14 CFR Section 91.413]]gned by ATC, and with altitude reporting enabled whenever in controlled airspace.
+        1. Unless otherwise requested by ATC, aircraft equipped with an ATC transponder maintained in accordance with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.413   ATC transponder tests and inspections.|14 CFR Section 91.413]] MUST operate with this equipment on the appropriate Mode 3/A code, or other code as assigned by ATC, and with altitude reporting enabled whenever in controlled airspace.
 If practicable, aircraft SHOULD operate with the transponder enabled in uncontrolled airspace.
         2. Aircraft equipped with ADS-B Out MUST operate with this equipment in the transmit mode at all times, unless otherwise requested by ATC.
         3. When participating in a VFR formation flight that is not receiving ATC services, only the lead aircraft should operate their transponder and ADS-B Out.
 All other aircraft should disable transponder and ADS-B transmissions once established within the formation.
             <div>